ARSimmons/WesternRedcedar_iNaturalist_to_AWS/README.md

 All the data is being taken from an API call of 'Western Redcedar Dieback Map' project entries being captured and saved in 'iNaturalist'.

-Instructions on how to add community science data to the 'Western Redcedar Dieback Map' project via the free app: 'iNaturalist'. https://foresthealth.org/map/
+Instructions on how to add community science data to the 'Western Redcedar Dieback Map' project via the free app 'iNaturalist' can be found here. https://foresthealth.org/map/

 Preliminary Dashboards created by the 'Forest Health Watch' from the 'iNaturalist' project data: